United Arab Emirates corporate law: Jurisdiction of the Company

-In UAE, a company can be formed in any of the following three jurisdictions: Mainland, Free Zone and Offshore.
+In the UAE, a company can be formed in any of the following three jurisdictions: Mainland, Free Zone and Offshore.
 The licensing authority in mainland is the Department of Economic Development of the respective emirates.
 In Free Zones, the relevant Free Zone Authority will be the licensing authority and respective Offshore Authority in the case of Offshore jurisdiction.

 Mainland Company

 A mainland company is an onshore company and license to establish the entity is issued by the Department of Economic Development (DED) of the respective emirate.
 A mainland business is allowed to do business in the local UAE market as well as outside UAE without any restrictions.
 It is necessary to understand the term "Mainland" as per DED's definition in order for an entrepreneur to take a decision to register a Mainland Company in UAE.
 Different types of license under mainland are: